TOWN OF SHERIDAN – NOTICE RELATED TO APRIL 4, 2023 ELECTION

 You may also request and vote an absentee ballot in the clerk’s office or other specified location during the days and hours specified for casting an absentee ballot in person.

-Appointments available at Town Hall or Clerk’s home office,
+(Appointments available at Town Hall or Clerk’s home office, by appointment only

 The first day to vote an absentee ballot in the clerk’s office is:

 The last day to vote an absentee ballot in the clerk’s office: